You have questions. We have answers. Check out our frequently asked questions on transgender rights and the law.

 Housing, employment, and public accommodations

 - Are transgender and gender nonconforming (GNC) people protected from discrimination in employment?

-Read More ↕No. Ohio does not have a statewide comprehensive non-discrimination law which includes employment protections for LGBT individuals.
+Read More ↕No. Ohio does not have a statewide comprehensive non-discrimination law which includes employment protections for LGBTQ individuals.
 However, some cities have adopted their own non-discrimination ordinances.
 Additionally, transgender and GNC people in any state who have experienced employment discrimination can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).